tristena35/Confidential-Mobile-Application/README.md

 **Chat Page**
 <img src = "Confidential%20ScreenShots/Confidential%20Chat%20Page.jpg" width="200" height="400">

-*This is the normal Chat page for users to talk with other users, with the ability to send text messages as well as images.*
+*This is the normal Chat page for users to talk with other users, with the ability to send text messages as well as images.
+If both users are on this screen at the same time and one is typing, the other will be notified at the bottom of the message list.*

 ---